 This is not an easy text.
 As well as publishing a book of verse in the Cleveland dialect in 1937, Umpleby issued this 'Dialect of Staithes' as a private publication.
 It abounds with technical terms, only partly explained by his diagram of a coble (here placed at the end).
-There are also some local 'made' i.e. made-up words.
+There are also some local 'made' i.e. limited-circulation words.
 And the translation offered is not always literal e.g. to bait (beeat) glossed as 'to prepare'.
 Some confusion between double-v and w is possible on the original printer's part.
 A few notes have therefore been added in square brackets more help welcome!

 Ackruns - Acorn.

 Afterthoft - Seat between scudboard and lowsethoft of coble.

 Alluns - The Little Auk (alle alle).
 The'r leyke Allums efther't.

 Amell - Betwixt, between, in the midst.(Atkinson, 1858) Morris (1892) states: 'The form 'mellum' is or was till lately, used at Staithes, where the fishermen are said to divide the fish `mellurn yan another.' " Danish, mellem (between).
 The only sense in which it is used nowadays is when the fishermen sight Roseberry in a certain position, when they say, "T'Cap amell t'moor" (I can see the Cap (Roseberry) in the middle of the moor)